2007 Dakar Rally

 The 2007 Dakar Rally was the 29th running of the event.
 It started in Lisbon, Portugal on 6 January and ran through Europe and Africa until 21 January 2007.
-It was the last time the event would take place in Europe and Africa, as the 2008 event was cancelled.
-A replacement race in Europe was held, and moved to South America from 2009.
+It was the last time the event would take place in Africa, as the 2008 event (billed as the Central Europe Rally) since the ASO relocated the race to an all-Eastern Europe route in April because of terrorist attacks, and moved to South America from 2009.